 How do I get a job teaching in China?

 First, it’s important to know that if you’re qualified, you’ll find plenty of positions available to you in China’s booming English teaching market.

 You’ll want to start looking at job boards online.
-When you register for the Bridge Job Board, you can create a teacher portfolio that highlights your TEFL certification and other qualifications, so that you can easily apply to jobs.
+Be sure to highlight your TEFL certification and other qualifications when you apply for jobs.